isomerpages/mlaw-marketingshopfront/_singapore-law/5-protection-of-intellectual-property.md

 ---
-title: Intellectual Property Law
+title: Protection of Intellectual Property
-permalink: /singapore-law/intelllectual-property-law/
+permalink: /singapore-law/protection-of-intellectual-property/
 ---

 Singapore provides one of the world’s most robust regimes for the protection of a company’s intellectual property (IP).